Fender (company): Acquisitions and partnerships

 FMIC has purchased a number of instrument brands and firms, including the Guild Guitar Company, the Sunn Amplifier Company, and SWR Sound Corporation.
 In early 2003, FMIC reached an agreement with the Gretsch family and began manufacturing and distributing new Gretsch guitars.
 Fender also owns Jackson, Olympia, Orpheum, Tacoma Guitars, Squier, and Brand X amps.

 On October 28, 2007, Fender acquired Kaman Music Corporation, which owned the Ovation Guitar Company, Latin Percussion and Toca hand percussion products, Gibraltar Hardware, Genz Benz Amplification, Charvel, Hamer Guitars, and is the exclusive U.S. sales representative for Sabian Cymbals and exclusive worldwide distributor of Takamine Guitars and Gretsch Drums.

 In 2011, Volkswagen partnered with Fender to manufacture premium sound systems for its vehicles in North America.
 Volkswagen vehicles in North America that offer optional Fender Premium Sound are the Volkswagen Golf, Volkswagen Beetle, Volkswagen Jetta Sedan, Volkswagen Passat, and Volkswagen Tiguan.

 In 2014, Fender sold Guild Guitars to Cordoba Music Group.

 In February 2015, KMC was sold to Jam Industries by FMIC.

 In January 2019, Fender purchased the Bigsby Electric Guitar Company from its partner Gretsch.The subsidiary operates independently, and produces the popular Bigsby vibrato tailpiece as well as several Paul Bigsby-designed electric guitars.

 In November 2021, Fender purchased the Louisiana-based PreSonus Audio Electronics, a manufacturer of professional audio equipment and software.

 In June 2023, Fender opened its first flagship store in Tokyo, Japan.

 In 2024, Fender and Teufel Audio jointly launched a speaker line.

+Litigation

+In a decision dated December 2025, FMIC won a default judgment in a German copyright infringement case against a Chinese guitar manufacturer, with the Düsseldorf Regional Court finding that the Stratocaster body shape was protected by copyright.
+In May 2026, FMIC began sending cease and desist letters to several other manufacturers of Stratocaster-style guitars selling their products in the European Union, citing the ruling, with demands including the recall and destruction of all such guitars.
+This sparked a backlash among the guitar community, with musician Tim Pierce describing it as "brand suicide".
+Fender has argued the ruling protects "fair competition".
+One confirmed recipient of a cease-and-desist was PRS Guitars, manufacturer of the popular PRS Silver Sky, a Stratocaster-style guitar that has several notable differences from Fender designs.
+Another prominent recipient is Yamaha Corporation, whose Pacifica series features some Stratocaster-style designs.
+Previously, in 2009, Fender had lost a case attempting to assert trademark protection on the Stratocaster body shape in the United States, with a judge noting that this body shape "is so common that it is depicted as a generic electric guitar […] in the 1987 edition of Random House Dictionary of the English Language".
+On 22 June 2026, Thomann, the largest music retailer in Europe and owner of the Harley Benton brand of guitars, many of which have Stratocaster-style designs, announced it would be pursuing legal action against Fender in response to the cease and desist campaign.